Terms and Conditions for Treatment at/with Discover Hypnosis

 Payment is to be made prior to each session, by debit/credit card or Paypal.
 At the end of your initial consultation, if you wish to proceed, we will book your first session by mutual agreement.

 Stop smoking sessions will only be confirmed by provision of advance payment, in full, at the prevailing rate.
 In the event of cancellation, the Stop Smoking session will be rearranged on one more occasion within a year of the original booking.
 The advance payment is non-refundable.

 If you are late for your session, I will still be there.
 For example, if you are 20 minutes late for your session, it will still commence but on most occasions, that session will still end at the prearranged time.

 Cancellation of Session

 In any event of my not being able to give you your session/s because of illness, or any other unavoidable indisposition on my part, I will give you as much notice as possible and offer you an alternative time.
-I require 24 hours’ notice if you wish to cancel a session.
-Any sessions cancelled less than 24 hours’ notice will invariably mean that I will not have time to fill that time slot with another client and therefore a £10 fee will be payable in addition to the next session fee to cover the costs of my treatment room and admin fees.
+I require 24 hours notice if you wish to cancel a session.
+If you cancel a session at less than 24 hours notice, I reserve the right to take payment in full to cover my time costs, however I understand circumstances occasionally occur that make 24 hours notice impossible.
+I will endeavour to be as fair as possible, as I would expect from you.

 You should be aware that whilst therapy is a commitment between us both, to promote your best interests, it is also necessary to protect my interests within that relationship.
 This clause is to provide some protection and stability to my income, and is non-negotiable.